kubernetes-sigs/gateway-api/geps/gep-4894/index.md

 - **Policy target ambiguity**: Policies would still need to target synthetic Services
 - **Extension limitations**: Protocol and connection options don't fit policy patterns well
 - **CRD proliferation**: Each new backend-level concern would require its own policy CRD, leading to poor discoverability and implementation complexity.
 The Backend resource provides a single home for configuration that describes "how to connect to a destination"

+### Gateway API EndpointSelector CRD

+A [provisional GEP](https://github.com/kubernetes-sigs/gateway-api/pull/4731) proposed defining an EndpointSelector CRD within Gateway API as the sole endpoint selection reference for Backend, never promoting it past experimental and replacing it with the upstream EndpointSelector ([KEP-6116](https://github.com/kubernetes/enhancements/issues/6116)) once available.
+This was rejected because:

+- **No stable EndpointSlice controller library**: The proposal was to provide a common library rather than each implementation building its own.
+However, the upstream EndpointSlice controller in `k/k` is tightly coupled to its Kubernetes version and SIG Network maintainers were reluctant to commit to it as a stable, importable library.
+- **Timeline**: KEP-6116 targets Kubernetes 1.38 at the earliest.
+Gateway API's policy of depending only on GA+5 resources means EndpointSelector would not be available for Standard graduation for years, blocking backend-level features like session persistence.
+- **Throwaway work**: Implementations would build against a CRD that would eventually be replaced by the upstream resource.

+Instead, `SelectorRef` accepts `kind: Service` for endpoint resolution today, using the same `ObjectReference` field that will accept `kind: EndpointSelector` once KEP-6116 is available.